-Every company needs someone dedicated to ensuring the business’s current and future talent needs are met.
-But that doesn’t just entail hiring more employees.
-In addition to attracting the right talent, businesses need to make sure they’re retaining talent, succession planning, bridging skill gaps, and developing leaders.
-And there’s only one leadership role that can have such an all-encompassing view of the organization’s People needs: a Chief People Officer (CPO).
+A business’s most valuable asset is its people.
+In addition to attracting and hiring the right talent, businesses need to make sure they’re retaining talent, succession planning, bridging skill gaps, and developing leaders.
+And there’s only one leadership role that can have such an all-encompassing view of the organization’s people needs: a chief people officer (CPO).

-While the Chief People Officer’s job description might seem a bit vague, it’s because every organization is different.
+While the chief people officer’s job description might seem a bit vague, it’s because every organization is different.
 Each company is unique and will have different human capital needs and business objectives, so the CPO’s day-to-day role will vary based on what the HR department must prioritize for a given business to succeed.
 Plus, these needs will always be in flux, so the CPO must be flexible and well-versed in change management to help see their company through any challenges that may arise.

-The Chief People Officer typically reports to the company’s Chief Executive Officer (CEO), as the CPO needs to understand how the company is performing and where the business is headed in order to set the organization’s human capital strategy.
+The chief people officer typically reports to the company’s chief executive officer (CEO), as the CPO needs to understand how the company is performing and where the business is headed in order to set the organization’s human capital strategy.
 Additionally, having the head of the company’s ear can ensure that employee experience remains top-of-mind for the organization.

 But in order for the CPO-CEO relationship to benefit both parties, they need to prioritize communication and trust.
 Only then can the CEO and CPO work as a team to ensure they attract, develop, and retain the talent the business needs to grow and succeed.

-For example, if you proactively realize that your top performers are frustrated working under a poor manager, you can work to transfer them to a new team or enroll that manager in a leadership training program.
-On the other hand, had you lacked these insights or waited to take action, your star employees might have resigned, leaving you the time- and money-consuming task of replacing these individuals and onboarding new talent.
+A business is nothing without its people, and it’s important to be proactive rather than reactive with your people strategy.
+For example, if you realize that your top performers are frustrated working under a less-than-stellar manager, you can work proactively to transfer them to a new team or enroll that manager in a leadership training program.
+On the other hand, had you lacked these insights or waited to take action, your star employees might have resigned, leaving you the time- and money-consuming task of replacing them and onboarding new talent.

-This birds-eye view of the organization’s employee experience, combined with the knowledge of where the business is headed, makes the Chief People Officer the best person to understand what the employees want, what the business needs, and how to get both sides to meet in the middle.
+This bird’s-eye view of the organization’s employee experience, combined with the knowledge of where the business is headed, makes the chief people officer the best person to understand what the employees want, what the business needs, and how to get both sides to meet in the middle.

 5 Skills CPOs Should Have on Their Resumes